tristanls/discover/docs/Discover.md

 Creates a new Discover instance.

 The `seeds` are necessary if joining an existing Discover cluster.
 Discover will use these `seeds` to announce itself to other nodes in the cluster.
 If `seeds` are not provided, then it is assumed that this is a seed node, and other nodes will include this node's address in their `seeds` option.
 It all has to start somewhere.

+#### discover.add(remoteContact)

+  * `remoteContact`: _Object_ Contact object to add that is not managed by this Discover node.
+    * `id`: _String (base64)_ The contact id, base64 encoded.
+    * `data`: _Any_ Data to be included with the contact, it is guaranteed to be returned for anyone querying for this `contact` by `id`.
+    * `vectorClock`: _Integer_ _(Default: 0)_ Vector clock to pair with node id.
+  * Return: _Object_ Contact that was added with `vectorClock` generated if necessary.

+Adds the `remoteContact`.
+This is different from `discover.register(contact)` in that adding a `remoteContact` means that the `remoteContact` _is not_ managed by this Discover node.

+The use-case motivating existence of this method is being able to hint where to send a response in a request-response type of asynchronous messaging between nodes that are part of the same Discover DHT.
+More precisely:

+  1. Server A creates a contact Alpha and registers it with Discover.
+  2. Server A queries Discover to find contact Beta (already existing).
+  3. Discover responds that contact Beta is on Server B.
+  4. Server A sends a message to contact Beta (on Server B) expecting a response to contact Alpha.
+  5. Server B wants to respond to Alpha "quickly".
+At this point, the contact Alpha information has not propagated through the DHT, so Server B will have to wait for it's Discover instance to query the DHT and make multiple trips looking for contact Alpha.

+In order to "speed up" step 5 above, we'd like to be able to hint information that is known, but maybe has not propagated yet.
+This means, that as part of step 4 above, we could also send a "hint" containing information on contact Alpha.
+This way, when Server B receives the message with a "hint", it can use `discover.add(remoteContact)` to populate it's local Discover cache without additional network traffic.

 #### discover.executeQuery(query, callback)